bneedhamia/LunarClock/README.md

 State: it turns an (obsolete) stepper motor using the Stepper Arduino library;
 it reads HM Almanac page to read the date/time (UTC), the current age of the moon in days, and percent of its face that is illuminated; the state machine to run the whole thing is defined and partially implemented.
+The code to position the wheel based on the opto-interrupter is in place, and is awaiting the mechanical design.

-Next steps: replace the obsolete stepper motor; try an opto-interruptor to initialize the wheel location; start sketching the to-be-laser-cut wheel and other parts.
+Next steps: replace the obsolete stepper motor;
+start sketching the rest of the to-be-laser-cut mechanical parts.

 ## Files
 * LunarClock.ino = the Arduino Sketch